 So what makes a successful team?
 High performing teams discuss how they will work together.
 The research that I’ve showed you shows that it’s less about who is in the team and even what they’re working on and what they’re talking about and everything to do with how they work together.
 So this is a question that came to me at the end of a talk I did last week, a very similar talk that I did last week.
 I’m gonna put it out to you, I’m not gonna answer I’m going to put it out to you to think about.
 But what would you do if a non team player has more than 10 times results paid to them compared to the rest of the team combined.
 Which probably isn’t uncommon in technology companies.
 So a question for you to think about now.

 There’s lots of ways in which we can build high performing teams.
 One of the ways I’ve seen in the work that I do make the most impact which sounds bizarre but really makes a massive impact is with meetings.
 Now I think we can agree within companies that we’re probably having too many meetings, we’re bored of them.
-This is just one stat that exists in showing the unproductivity of meetings globally.
+This is just one stat that exists in showing the unproductive of meetings globally.
 And there’s probably many more out there which show that meetings waste time, there’s too many of them.
 When we’re in meetings we’re not engaged, people are on their phone.
 We don’t have productive discussions.
 You know meetings are definitely broken.
 And some companies go down the route of saying Okay meetings are broken let’s not have any meetings it’s meetings that are a problem but if we’re working in teams we need to work together to get work done in these cross disciplines remote multidisciplinary teams of individuals with expertise, specific expertise.
 We have to meet.
 There’s no way around it.
 So it’s not about getting rid of meetings.
 It’s about making those meetings better and better.
-Jeff Bezos is a bit obsessive with the way but he runs his meetings he’s got some new kind of techniques that he uses because again he sees meetings as a really key part to his organizational culture and the success of the way the organization works.
+Jeff Bezos is a bit obsessive with the way but he runs his meetings he’s got some new kind of techniques that he uses because again he sees meetings as a really key part to his organisational culture and the success of the way the organisation works.
 So we might have heard of his two pizza teams which is where there’s a kind of principle within Amazon that if a team is too big to be fed by two pieces then it’s too large because they’re very interested in kind of having very small focused teams that work together.
 But Amazon “Silent starts” is for the executive teams particularly.
 And what happens is at the beginning of executive meetings everybody has half an hour to just read through the memos in silence and that’s what happens at the beginning of the meeting.
 So everyone’s just sitting around the table for 30 minutes in silence and it’s just a way of getting everyone up to speed because they know that when you send run those documents in advance no one’s going to read them and no one’s up to speed, everyone comes unprepared.
 So that moment in the meeting is a really important time for everyone to get on the same page so to speak.
-The other thing that he does which I think is great is that in order to energize his meetings and to keep people on their toes and they have a big wheel.
+The other thing that he does which I think is great is that in order to energise his meetings and to keep people on their toes and they have a big wheel.
 And because I mean I think the meetings were getting too large and they were getting really unproductive and very unwieldy.
 So and Amazon decided that they were going to incorporate a big wheel and they were going to give people numbers and they were going to select numbers randomly so that when your number came up that was your turn to present.
 So it kept people on their toes but also kept the meetings quite fast moving and kept the productivity going as well.

 One of the things that I see with the work that I do is that there’s a massive opportunity to change our meetings.
 You can tell a lot by a company’s culture by what happens in the meetings – are people getting involved?
 Are they engaged?
 Who’s dominating the conversation?
 And actually if someone has a bad experience in a meeting then you know they might be a bit fed up in the short term, if they keep on having that experience over a period of time then it leads to a lot of disengagement, generally, in the workplace leading to lower productivity leads into lower happiness.
 So there’s a lot that we can do in meetings to make a difference and say we can take inspiration from workshops.
 This is the kind of work that I do say you know my company is about helping teams work better together.
 And a lot of the work that I do takes place through the format of workshops – going in designing and running strategy sessions and brainstorming sessions and project kickoffs so that my clients can make sure that in that time that they’re together they have a very focused and productive time.
 Facilitation is a massive part of this and not just in the meetings that you run but also in the way that you will lead the discussions that you have when you’re designing new ways of working with your team but generally also as a leadership approach.
 You know our role now as leaders when we’ve got all of these talented individuals is not to tell them what to do but actually to create an environment where they’re able to thrive and do their best work together.